-How Missoula investors can use Opportunity Zones and 1031 Exchanges to Their Advantage
+How investors can use Opportunity Zones and 1031 Exchanges to Their Advantage

 Which one works best for your particular situation?

-Much ink has been spilled in the last year regarding the possibilities that Opportunity Zone investments bring to investors across the country.
+Much ink has been spilled in the last year regarding the possibilities that Opportunity Zones bring to investors across the country.
 Missoula, Kalispell, Bozeman and other cities throughout Montana have designated Opportunity Zones that open up possibilities to investors that were not available 18 months ago.

 The IRC Section 1031 exchange has been an important driver of commercial real estate investment for almost 70 years.
 It originated in the 1950s as a way to incentivize the sale of farm land into more productive uses and has remained a centerpiece of many investors’ strategies to minimize their tax exposure ever since.